Kastner trial: Appeal

 Most of the decision was overturned by the Supreme Court of Israel in January 1958.
 The five judges, Chief Justice Yitzhak Olshan, Shimon Agranat, Moshe Silberg, Shneur Zalman Cheshin, and David Goitein, upheld the appeal on the charge that Kastner was guilty of the indirect murder of Hungarian Jews.
 Cheshin wrote: "On the basis of the extensive and diverse material which was compiled in the course of the hearing, it is easy to describe Kastner as blacker than black and place the mark of Cain on his forehead, but it is also possible to describe him as purer than the driven snow and regard him as 'the righteous of our generation.'
 A man who exposed himself to mortal danger in order to save others."

-Four of the judges, with Silberg dissenting, also upheld the appeal on the charge that Kastner was guilty of collaboration.
+Three of the judges, with Silberg dissenting, also upheld the appeal on the charge that Kastner was guilty of collaboration.
 According to Asher Maoz, Silberg agreed with the trial judge that Kastner had "knowingly and in bad faith, fulfilled the wishes ... of the Nazis, and thereby made it easier for them to perform the work of mass destruction."
 All five judges dismissed the appeal related to the charge that Kastner had helped Kurt Becher escape punishment after the war by writing him a letter of recommendation.